List of memoirs by first ladies of the United States

-Fourteen first ladies of the United States have written a total of twenty-three memoirs.
+Fourteen first ladies of the United States have written a total of twenty-four memoirs.
 The first lady is the hostess of the White House, and the position is traditionally filled by the wife of the president of the United States, with some historical exceptions.
 Every memoir by a first lady published in the 20th and 21st centuries has been a bestseller, at times outselling those of their presidential husbands.

 In the early 1800s, Abigail Adams had her correspondence published as Letters of Mrs. Adams, the Wife of John Adams, and Louisa Adams "made several attempts at an autobiography", though she never sought to publish them.
 The Memoirs and Letters of Dolley Madison, Wife of James Madison, President of the United States were published in 1886 but were actually edited by Lucia Cutts and written by Dolley Madison's niece Mary Cutts.
 (Note: According to Stuart Leibiger, "Many historians (including myself) have cited the Memoirs and Letters of Dolly Madison: Wife of James Madison, President of the United States [...] without realizing that the volume was actually written by Dolley's niece, Mary Estelle Elizabeth Cutts, and published without attribution.")

 Julia Grant was the first to write and attempt to publish her memoirs, writing The Personal Memoirs of Julia Dent Grant in the 1890s after the death of her husband Ulysses S. Grant.
 However, she never found a suitable publisher for them before her death in 1902, in part because she had unrealistic expectations of their value.
 The memoirs were eventually published in 1975.
 Helen Taft was the first to have memoirs published during her lifetime, in 1914.
 Memoirs by presidential spouses were uncommon until the 1970s; in the decades after Taft, only Edith Wilson, Grace Coolidge, Eleanor Roosevelt, and Lady Bird Johnson wrote and published their memoirs.
 Coolidge had her memoirs published in the 1930s as several articles in The American Magazine.
 Most first ladies have written and published at least one memoir about their life since Betty Ford's publication of her first memoir in the late 1970s.